lumiumco/blog/content/posts/rate-limiting-simple-scenario.md

 ```

 This will deploy the service alongside Istio components.
-After a short while, you can verify that it’s running with:
+After a short while, you can verify that it’s running:
 ```bash
 kubectl get pods -n istio-system -l app=ratelimit
 ```